vszal/gcp-secure-cicd/tutorial.md

 minikube start
 ```

-From the pop-kustomize directory, run:
+From the base directory, run:
 ```bash
 skaffold dev
 ```